Rearranged Stochastic Heat Equation: Introduction

 4pt

 {\bf \textit{Organisation of the paper}}.
-We introduce some preliminary material in Section \ref{sec:rearrangement}, including in particular a series of already known (but very useful) results on the symmetric rearrangement on ${\mathbb S}$ together with some frequently used notation.
-Section \ref{sec:2} is dedicated to the presentation and the analysis of the approximating splitting scheme that we employ to extract next a weak solution to the rearranged SHE.
+We introduce some preliminary material in Section \ref{sec:rearrangement}, including some (known) results on the symmetric rearrangement on ${\mathbb S}$.
+Section \ref{sec:2} is dedicated to the analysis of the approximating scheme.
 In particular, the reader will find all the required assumptions on the noise in the introduction of Section \ref{sec:2}.
 Tightness is established in Proposition \ref{prop:tightness}.
 The definition of a solution to the rearranged SHE is clarified in Section \ref{sec:3}, see Definition \ref{def:existence}.
 Existence and uniqueness are guaranteed by Theorem \ref{thm:main:existence:uniqueness} .
 The smoothing properties of the semigroup is studied in Section \ref{sec:4}, the main Lipschitz estimate being stated in Theorem \ref{thm:main:lipschitz}.